issp-center-dev/mVMC/doc/en/source/standard.rst

    system.
 If you choose "model=spin", you should not specify ":math:`t`".

-We explain each keywords as follows:
+We explain each keyword as follows:

 Parameters about the kind of a calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~